 In 2012-13, the Organisational overhead setting was introduced.
 The category includes FTE staff not directly involved in the delivery of patient care services in the admitted patient, residential or community mental health care service settings, or in the operations of those settings.
 This does not imply that these roles do not have an impact on service delivery.
-The introduction of this new category may result in decreased FTE in the other service setting categories for some jurisdictions and may not be consistently applied both within and between jurisdictions.
+The introduction of this new category may have resulted in an observed decreased FTE in the other service setting categories for some jurisdictions, and may not have been consistently applied both within and between jurisdictions.